 A national honorary society, Phi Sigma Iota recognizes outstanding achievement in the study of foreign languages.
 Members are selected from among advanced foreign language students who have maintained an overall average of at least B and an average of B or better in foreign languages.

-A society of male students providing opportunities for fellowship, service and social and spiritual growth.
+The Philomathean Society is a society of male students providing opportunities for fellowship, service and social and spiritual growth.
 These goals are accomplished through enrichment sessions, social activities, overnight retreats and participation in service projects.
 Membership is by invitation.

 The Pioneer is the online student newspaper for the College and is staffed and edited by students under the leadership of a Communication faculty advisor.
 Staff members include students in CA2249 Applied Journalism (one credit hour) and volunteers.
-Students cover campus news, local news, lifestyles, and sports as well as providing a platform for campus discourse.
+Students cover campus news, local news, lifestyles and sports as well as providing a platform for campus discourse.
 All interested students are invited join the Pioneer which offers options for writing, reporting, photography and new media.

 The Pre-Health Organization assists students who are pursuing a career in the health-care industry.
 The organization assists students in choosing courses that will benefit them for specialty schools and emphasizes the importance of preparing for graduate admissions exams (i.e., PCAT, MCAT, DCAT, and GRE).
 Students are informed about the range of health career options in the process.